anrei0000/anrei0000.github.io/_posts/2019-08-02-ci_cd_with_laravel_bitbucket_aws.md

 ---
 layout: post
-title: "Auto-deployment from Bitbucket to AWS"
+title: "CI/CD with Laravel, Bitbucket and AWS"
 date: 2019-08-02
 ---

-TL;DR I tell you the story of how I got a working CI/CD with a Laravel project, Bitbucket and AWS.
+TL;DR I tell you the story of how I got a working Laravel project hosted on Bitbucket installed on an EC2 instance with a pipeline configured to build on pushes to master.

 # Overview